Instituto Butantan: 2010 fire

 On 15 May 2010, a fire almost burned down the laboratory and destroyed the institute's entire collection of snake specimens (approximately 85,000 specimens preserved with formaldehyde and stored in 70% ethanol) and ca. 450,000–500,000 specimens of scorpions and spiders (also stored in ethanol).
 It was one of the largest collections of snakes in the world.
 Over 90 years of research were lost.

 The fire started at 7:08 BRT (10:08 GMT) and was brought under control by a crew of 50 firemen an hour and a half later.
 News reports have claimed that the facility was not prepared for a fire, not having a fire alarm or sprinkler system.
 Police are investigating the fire which has been described by curator Francisco Luís Franco as "a loss for humanity".
-None of the live animals or people at the institute was harmed by the fire.
+None of the live animals or people at the institute were harmed by the fire.